-Plan Membership - As of January 1, 2016, the most recent actuarial valuation date, the Plan membership consisted of the following categories of participants:
+Plan Membership - As of January 1, 2018, the most recent actuarial valuation date, the Plan membership consisted of the following categories of participants:

 Retirees, beneficiaries and disables

-receiving benefits 14
+receiving benefits 16

 Terminated plan participants entitled to

-but not yet receiving benefits 14
+but not yet receiving benefits 10

-Active employees participating in the Plan 16
+Active employees participating in the Plan 14

-Total membership in the plan 44
+Total membership in the plan 40

 Contributions - The County is required to contribute an actuarially determined amount annually to the Plan's trust.
 The contribution amount is determined using actuarial methods and assumptions approved by the ACCG Plan trustees and must satisfy the minimum contribution requirement contained in the State of Georgia statutes.
 Section 47-20 of the Georgia Code sets forth the funding standards for state and local governmental pension plans.
-Administrative expenses are based on total covered payroll of plan members and are added to the state-required annual funding requirement.
+Administrative expenses are based on total covered compensation of active plan participants and are added to the state-required annual funding requirement.
 The projection of benefits for financial accounting purposes does not explicitly incorporate the potential effects of the legal or contractual funding limitations.